Overview

 Advanced Diagnostic Imaging

-The rapid evolution of imaging technology, long wait times for more appropriate tests, and a lack of communication between specialty clinicians, radiologists, and family physicians all exacerbate the issue.2 Conducting diagnostic imaging tests that are unlikely to alter clinical care or patient outcomes, as well as repetitive testing and “treatment cascades,” underpin inappropriate use of advanced diagnostic imaging procedures.2
+The rapid evolution of imaging technology, long wait times for certain tests, and a lack of communication among specialty clinicians, radiologists, and family physicians all exacerbate the issue of the overuse of advanced diagnostic imaging.2 Conducting diagnostic imaging tests that are unlikely to alter clinical care or patient outcomes, as well as repetitive testing and “treatment cascades,” contribute to the inappropriate use of advanced diagnostic imaging.2

-Some studies have reported that newer, less experienced physicians tend to order more advanced imaging tests than more experienced physicians, as do physicians trained in health centres with more frequent use of diagnostic imaging.3
+Some studies report that newer, less experienced physicians tend to order more advanced imaging tests than do more experienced physicians, as do physicians trained in health centres with more frequent use of diagnostic imaging.3

-Table 1: Change Ideas to Reduce Inappropriate Ordering of Advanced Imaging Procedures
+Table 1: Change Ideas to Reduce Inappropriate Ordering of Advanced Diagnostic Imaging Procedures

 Change Idea Key Action(s)

-1. Implement standardized requisitions, checklists, and processes for identifying inappropriate CT, MRI, and ultrasound requests
+1. Implement standardized requisitions, checklists, and processes to identify inappropriate CT, MRI, and ultrasound requests

-• Collaborate with radiology (e.g., radiologists, technologists, and sonographers) to develop and implement standardized advanced imaging requisitions (with appropriateness checklists for clinical conditions)
+• Collaborate with radiology (e.g., radiologists, technologists, sonographers) to develop and implement standardized advanced diagnostic imaging requisitions (with appropriateness checklists for all relevant clinical conditions)

-• Develop checklists that: (1) enable physicians to determine if the imaging procedure is necessary and identify clinical conditions that may not benefit from the test, and (2) enable physicians to educate and counsel patients
+• Develop checklists that enable clinicians to (1) determine whether a certain diagnostic imaging procedure is necessary; (2) identify clinical conditions that may not benefit from the procedure; and (3) educate and counsel patients about the pros and cons of advanced diagnostic imaging

-• Strengthen communication between ordering physicians and radiologists, both at the time of test ordering and result reporting
+• Strengthen communication between ordering clinicians and radiologists at the time of both test ordering and result reporting

 1. Leverage clinical decision support